MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

 1. Once you configure all the settings for your project's deployment, select **Publish** at the bottom of the dialog.
 You can monitor the process status in the **Azure Activity Log** output window in Visual Studio.

 Congratulations!
 You've published your extended support cloud service project to Azure.
 To publish again with the same settings, you can reuse the publishing profile, or repeat these steps to create a new one.
+The ARM template and parameters used for deployment are saved in the *bin/\<configuration\>/Publish* folder.

 ## Clean up Azure resources